 - Requires more practice than a Cobbler Shaker

 Why Do You Need a Cocktail Shaker?

-Most people, whether they are making their own home bar or just enjoy making drinks, have blenders, multiple cups, whisks, and other mixing instruments in their homes.
+Most people, whether making their own home bar or just enjoying making drinks, have blenders, multiple cups, whisks, and other mixing instruments in their homes.
 Why bother with a cocktail shaker, and why choose between a Cobbler and a Boston Shaker?

 Well, it’s like saying you don’t need a power drill to manufacture your own teardrop trailer because you have a screwdriver, a hammer, and plenty of screws and nails.
 It makes sense if you prefer to do ten times the amount of work.

 Not only is a cocktail shaker an excellent tool to keep in the cabinet for mixing drinks on the weekends (or possibly nightcaps on weekday nights), but It also comes with a number of other positives that make either a Boston Shaker or a Cobbler Shaker worth picking up.

 - It makes difficult to mix cold ingredients easier to mix

 - It works to chill your beverage when you use ice